 The primary responsibilities of members of the Board are to monitor and maintain the solvency of the University and to determine the educational character and mission of the University.

 Governors take on two roles: one as Trustee of the Charity and one as Governor of the University of St Mark & St John.
 Board members are also responsible for annually signing off the accounts of the company.
+As well as adhering to company and charity law, the Board’s approach aligns with the CUC Higher Education Code of Governance.

 For more information scroll down the page to download the roles and responsibilities, as defined by the Articles of Association.